Welcome To Service Dog Laws in Virginia

 Service Dog Laws in Virginia – Registration & Certification

 Let’s just get this out of the way right now.
-Service dog laws in Virginia, as well as the federal laws, do not indicate the need for service animals to be registered or certified.
+Service dog laws in Virginia, as well as federal laws, do not indicate the need for service animals to be registered or certified.

 Again, service animals do not need to be registered or certified for public access rights, housing, employment, or air travel.
 Fake service dogs might have fake service dog paperwork.
+Check out our blog Which Service Dog Registry is Legitimate? to learn more about registrations, certifications, and why they are not required.

 Buying a piece of paper from the internet does not turn a dog into a service dog.
 Reference: ADA Frequently Asked Questions.